AkashRajpurohit/blog-cms-api/README.md

 ## Stretch - Plan to implement task apart from given
 * [ ] Use access token and refresh token for authentication and authorization
 * [ ] Allow user to hard delete any data (eg. Blog post)
+* [ ] While registering users create a confirmation link and send it to the user by email to verify the email address
+  * [ ] Generate a token which expires after 24 hours
+  * [ ] Redis????